logtailer/k8s-threat-locator/README.md

 > **Warning:** `terraform destroy` will delete the EKS cluster, node groups, VPC, and all associated resources.
 This is irreversible.
 Drain and delete all workloads first and ensure the S3 state bucket is backed up.

+## Automated Incident Response (Lambda)

+When Falco fires an `ERROR` or `CRITICAL` alert, Falcosidekick forwards the JSON payload to an SNS topic.
+A Lambda function subscribed to that topic:

+1. Parses the Falco alert and extracts `k8s.pod.name` and `k8s.ns.name` from `output_fields`
+2. Downloads a kubeconfig from S3 to `/tmp/kubeconfig`
+3. Labels the offending pod with `quarantine: "true"`
+4. Creates a `NetworkPolicy` that denies all ingress and egress for pods with that label
+5. Emits a `QuarantineApplied` CloudWatch metric
+6. Cleans up the kubeconfig from `/tmp` regardless of success or failure

+The SNS subscription uses a `FilterPolicy` so only `ERROR` and `CRITICAL` priority alerts invoke the Lambda — `WARNING` alerts (e.g. `shell_in_container`) are logged by Falco but do not trigger automatic isolation.

 ## Lambda Deployment (SAM)

 The `lambda/` directory is a SAM application.
 Deploy it after the EKS cluster and SNS topic exist.